 - The Brady Bunch Movie did this with the judges from the talent competition.
 They were the only ones who liked their act — everybody else at the show hated them.

-- Harry Potter and the Goblet of Fire featured Barty Crouch, Cornelius Fudge, and the three magical school headmasters as judges for the Triwizard Tournament.
+- Harry Potter and the Goblet of Fire featured Barty Crouch (with Percy Weasley filling in for him in the second task and Cornelius Fudge in the third), Ludo Bagman, and the three magical school headmasters as judges for the Triwizard Tournament.
 Igor Karkaroff was the hard-to-please judge, blatantly favoring his student with high scores.